The Dead Sea Scrolls

 THE RAPTURE OF THE SAINTS

 THE RAPTURE OF THE SAINTS.
-This picture by the great Bruxelloise painter René Magritte shows a large number of really ordinary looking people floating, or soaring, upward into the air.
+This picture by the great Bruxellois painter René Magritte shows a large number of really ordinary looking Bruxellois floating, or soaring, upward into the air.
 Such a thing doesn’t normally happen.
 Not even in Brussels.
 But could it happen?
 How would it happen?
 And why?
 And when?

 Read more